mricaud/xml-utilities/README.md

   </file>
 </file>
 ```
-It aims at working with every kind of XML based files.
+It aims at working with any kind of XML based files.

-At the moment, the kind of dependencies that are processed are:
+At the moment, it works with these kind of dependencies:

 - xi:include
 - XSLT